 Music and therapy for the blind

-So great is the joy that music produces in the human being!
-It lifts your spirits, gives you self-confidence, rejoices you, allows you to meet yourself so that you feel so capable of advancing the long route of life.
+So great is the joy that music man!
+Le uplifting, gives self-confidence, he rejoices, it allows you to be yourself so you feel as able to advance in the long path of life.

-The work with children blind, deaf and with mental retardation from music therapy involves attending specific aspects to be developed; These include attention, concentration, location, spatial orientation, balance, body layout, laterality, hearing, socialization and memory, through creative techniques adjusted to the educational reality and children’s own needs.
-The school should be a pleasant learning place.
+The work with the blind, deaf and mentally retarded children from music therapy involves addressing specific aspects to be developed; These include: attention, concentration, location, spatial orientation, balance, body scheme, literalness, hearing, memory and socialization through creative educational techniques tailored to the reality and needs of children themselves.
+The school should be a place of pleasurable learning.

-The blind child can use space freely, without fear of finding an obstacle; This helps you to form a mental concept of your body in relation to the elements and people of your environment producing a physical integration.
-Music can satisfy many of the emotional, intellectual and social needs of the blind child, which will facilitate the gradual acquisition of stability for adult life.
+The blind child can use the space freely, without fear of encountering an obstacle; this will help you to form a mental concept of the body in relation to the elements and the people in your environment producing a physical integration.
+Music can meet many of the emotional, intellectual and social needs of the blind child, which will provide stability for progressively acquiring adulthood.

-1. Form a wide circle with the students.
-The teacher is located in the center as a guide, takes the blind student’s hand making him walk to the right, left exchanging positions.
+1. Form a large circle with the students.
+The teacher is at the center as a guide, takes her hand to go blind student doing right, left swapping positions.

-2. The teacher in the center of the circle with the blind student, takes him from the back with one hand, takes him forward then backwards intercalando.
+2. The teacher at the center of the circle with the blind student, takes back with one hand, then takes you back to before inserting.

-3. The teacher is located in front of the blind child, performs various body movements that is explored and imitated by the child.
+3. The teacher stands in front of the blind child, performs various body movements is explored and imitated by the child.